CS4091/Team_H/backend-directory/README.md

 ### Output Files

 The algorithm produces:
-- Terminal output showing the computed tours and their costs
+- Terminal output showing the computed tours, their costs, and improvement percentages
-- PNG visualizations of the tours showing the original graph with highlighted tour edges
+- Separate PNG visualizations for both Christofides and Chained LK tours
-- JSON and CSV files in `data/outputs/` containing the tour data
+- JSON and CSV files for both solution types in `data/outputs/`:
+  - `*_christofides.json/csv`: Original Christofides solutions
+  - `*_chained_lk.json/csv`: Improved solutions from Chained LK

+## Algorithm Details

+### Lin-Kernighan Heuristic
+The Lin-Kernighan heuristic is a powerful local search method that dynamically determines how many and which edges to swap to improve a tour.
+Our implementation uses a simplified version focused on efficient 2-opt moves.

+### Chained Lin-Kernighan
+The chaining mechanism:
+1. Performs a "double-bridge kick" - a 4-opt move that cannot be undone by 2-opt moves
+2. Applies LK optimization to the perturbed solution
+3. Accepts improvements to the best solution unconditionally
+4. Can also accept non-improving moves to escape local optima
+5. Continues until improvement stagnates or a time limit is reached

 ## Customization

+- Modify algorithm parameters in `christofides.py`:
+  - `num_chains`: Number of chains to attempt in Chained LK
+  - `max_non_improving`: How many non-improving chains before termination
+  - `max_iterations`: Maximum number of iterations for basic LK

-You can modify the graph generation parameters in `aircraft_routing_problem_generator.py`:
+- Modify graph generation parameters in `aircraft_routing_problem_generator.py`:
   - For full world: Change the number of nodes
   - For sparse world: Adjust node count, connectivity ratio, and cost ranges

 ## Backend Contributors